SIX SONGS AND ROMANCES (LIEDER UND ROMANZEN) FOR FOUR-VOICE

 Throughout the song, notice how Brahms alters the declamation to

-accommodate the differing syllabification between corresponding lines
+accommodate the differing syllabification between corresponding

-of each stanza.
+lines of each stanza.

 0:00 [m.
-1]--Stanza 1, lines
+1]--Stanza 1,

-1-2.
-The choir lustily begins with
+lines 1-2.
+The choir lustily begins with the upward arpeggio

-into harmony halfway through each line.
+harmony halfway through each line.
 The last bar of line 2

 (m.
 4) is extended to a 5/4 measure.
-This accommodates a breath
+This accommodates a

-unsteady feeling.
+a somewhat unsteady feeling.

 0:09 [m.
-5]--Stanza 1, lines
+5]--Stanza 1,

-3-4.
-The third line, which moves
+lines 3-4.
+The third line, which moves down instead of up,

-down instead of up, begins in unison, as had the first two, and breaks
+begins in unison, as had the first two, and breaks into harmony

-schaut er dort,” is repeated under a slowing and diminishing.
+er dort,” is repeated under a slowing and diminishing.
 The

 last line, which is completely in harmony, exuberantly brings the